schubydooo/Udacity-Datalake-Project/README.md

 ## Instructions

-You will need to edit the configuration file  `dl.cfg`  with the following structure:
+You will need to edit the configuration file  `dl.cfg`  and add your own AWS keys:

 ```
 [AWS]